-We ensure that Religious Education is taught throughout the year, following identified themes in long term planning (with additional sessions/assemblies/class based worship throughout the year, as and when required).
-When appropriate, children will record in their topic/curriculum books and photographs will be taken to provide evidence of learning and participation.
+When appropriate, children will record in their curriculum books and photographs will be taken to provide evidence of learning and participation.

-The impact and measure of this is to ensure that children at Broadway Junior School are equipped with skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3, and for life as an adult in the wider world.
-We want children to:
+Through learning about different religious and non-religious beliefs, we ensure that children at Broadway Junior School are able to build upon skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3, and for life as an adult in the wider world.
+We aim for our children to:

-- Be tolerant and respectful of those who have different faiths and beliefs
+- Be tolerant and respectful of those who have different religions and beliefs to that of themselves.

-- Reflect on their own beliefs and the beliefs of others
+- Reflect on their own beliefs, ideas and ways of living.